joseibanezlujan/Covid19/0-Covid-TEST.md

 # Data Extraction and Cleaning

-The data used for the analysis was obtained from [*Our World in Data*](https://ourworldindata.org/covid-deaths), as of November 20, 2022 and we have proceeded to extract and clean the information with the following method.
+The data used for the analysis was obtained from [*Our World in Data*](https://ourworldindata.org/covid-deaths), as of November 20, 2022 in the following two tables:

-* First, I have imported master database .csv file using Microsoft Server into a new SQL database so I can check the information in a easier way.

-* After, I have cleaned and extracted master database .csv file into two different tables containing the following info:

-* Table "Euro_deaths": cases, deaths, prevalence of diabetes, average age, cases and deaths per million, new cases per day.
+* Table "Euro_deaths": cases, deaths, diabetes prevalence, median age, cases and deaths per million, new cases per day.
 * Table "Vacu_euro": Vaccination data, full vaccinated population.

-* Lastly, I have cleaned the dataset by removing the columns which are not of interest to us.
+I have proceeded to import those tables to a new SQL database named Covid19Project and procceded to clean the information.

 ```sql
 ALTER TABLE Euro_deaths DROP COLUMN continent, total_cases_per_million,